I Want to Eat Your Pancreas (film): Marketing

 In August 2017, the first special news trailer and visual for I Want to Eat Your Pancreas were published.
 In January 2018, the film received the second visual as well as a tagline that reads, "The distance between two people still has no name."
 The second and third special news trailers for the film were released in March and May 2018, respectively.
 The third visual for the film was published in June 2018, followed by the fourth and main visual the following month.
-To My Father and to Someone in My Memories (父と追憶の誰かに, Chichi to Tsuioku no Dareka ni), a sequel to the light novel series, was announced in August 2018 as a gift to moviegoers in Japan who saw the film in participating theaters.
+To My Father and to Someone in My Memories (父と追憶の誰かに, Chichi to Tsuioku no Dareka ni), a sequel to the light novel series, was announced in August 2018 as a gift to filmgoers in Japan who saw the film in participating theaters.
 The official guidebook for the film was released in Japan on October 12, 2018.

 Promotional partners for the film included Nakabayashi through their notebook product Logical Air, Toyama Prefecture, H.I.S.
 Chūbu travel agency, Uniqlo, Hakata Ikkousha ramen restaurant, Sweets Paradise store, Cerezo Osaka, and Respect for Geeks (R4G) clothing brand.

 Release

 Theatrical

-I Want to Eat Your Pancreas held its preview screening in Zepp DiverCity in Tokyo on July 24, 2018.
-The film held additional previews in Toho Cinemas Takaoka in Takaoka City on August 21, 2018, and in United Cinemas Toyosu in Tokyo on August 22.
+I Want to Eat Your Pancreas had its early screening in Zepp DiverCity in Tokyo on July 24, 2018.
 The film was screened at the Seoul International Cartoon and Animation Festival in South Korea on August 23, 2018.
 The film was widely released in Japan on September 1, 2018.
-The film held its Australian premiere at the Madman Anime Festival in Melbourne on September 15–16, 2018, and was widely released in the country on October 18.
+The film held its Australian premiere at the Madman Anime Festival in Melbourne in September 2018 and was widely released in the country on October 18.
 The film held its United Kingdom premiere at Scotland Loves Anime festival in Glasgow on October 14, 2018.
 The film held its United States premiere at the Animation Is Film Festival in Los Angeles on October 21, 2018, and was released in 400 theaters in the country by Aniplex of America and Fathom Events for two days on February 7 and 10, 2019.